Derek Sanderson: The Flying Goal

 After their series victory over the Rangers followed by a sweep of the Chicago Blackhawks in the 1969–70 playoffs, the Bruins faced the St. Louis Blues in the Stanley Cup Finals.

+The Bruins were leading the series 3–0.
+Game 4 went into overtime with the teams tied 3-3.
 Forty seconds into the extra period, Sanderson controlled the puck behind the Blues goal line, at which point defenseman Bobby Orr broke in from near the blue line.
 His short pass found its way to Orr.
 The defenseman fired a short wrist shot past goaltender Glenn Hall, clinching the Bruins' first Stanley Cup in 29 years.

 In 2017, on the 100th anniversary of the league, fans voted the so-called Flying Goal as the greatest in its history.
 It also turned out to be the signature moment for both players in their careers.

 Philadelphia Blazers (1972–1973)

 In the summer of 1972, Sanderson signed what was then the richest contract in professional sports history.
 The Philadelphia Blazers of the new World Hockey Association signed Sanderson to a five-year, $2.65 million contract that made him the highest-paid pro athlete in the world at the time.
 He received $600,000 in cash as part of the agreement, an offer that the Bruins declined to match.
 The remainder of the money was to be spread over 10 years.

-On November 1, in a game at Cleveland, Sanderson suffered a back injury when he slipped on a piece of paper on the ice.
+On November 1, in a game at Cleveland, Sanderson suffered a back injury when he slipped on a piece of debris on the ice.
 When he was fit to return weeks later, club management insisted that he remain inactive.
 It was widely speculated that it had hoped to prod Sanderson to bolt the team and void his lucrative deal but his contract was bought out for $800,000 after the season.